This article was originaly published November 4th, 2018 and has been updated for 2019.

 Once you know what you want and compile it into a list, next begins building the deal hunting to form your purchase list.
 After November 1st it might be a little confusing trying to figure out what is actually the Black Friday deal due to many retailers running “Early Black Friday” deals.
-While some of these might be the same as the ones offered on Black Friday, they won’t be the best deals (if you are here, those are the ones you really want anyway 😉).
+While some of these might be the same as the ones offered on Black Friday, there usually are better deals to be found around Black Friday (if you are here, those are the ones you really want anyway 😉).
 To find the best offerings for Black Friday, generally, the breakdown across retailers is such:

 - Brick and mortar retailers – Look for the traditional flyer ads.
 Most retailers will host their ads online, and this year more so than ever, have retailers made it even more confusing on what is a deal now and what is intended to be actually on Black Friday.
 If you have trouble separating the two, try to find their actual Black Friday ad that looks like a typical newspaper insert.
 If that fails, there are several websites devoted to scanning Black Friday ads.
-Also, there is always the option of buying your local newspaper the week of Black Friday to get all the ads physically.
+Of course, if that fails, there is always the option of buying your local newspaper the week of Black Friday to get all the ads physically.

 - Amazon – Look everywhere or build a wish list.
 The way Amazon shares its constant deals throughout the month is terribly inefficient due to the large volume of items and how it is displayed.
 While looking for games typically isn’t bad due to the lower volume of discounts compared to other categories, it still requires constant checking to see if an upcoming deal is scheduled for something you want.
 The easiest way to get around this is to simply build a wish list and have the Amazon app installed on your phone.
 As long as an item is on your wish list, should it be listed to go on sale or does go on sale, you will be notified via the app.

-With all the information at hand, it’s now time to build your list with the items you intend to purchase at the place it will be cheapest and a backup if you are very committed to purchasing a specific item, usually there is another retailer that has a slighter higher price that can serve as a good backup in case something goes out of stock.
+With all the information at hand, it’s now time to build your list with the items you intend to purchase at the place it will be cheapest.
+If you are particularly committed to purchasing a specific item, usually there is another retailer that has a slighter higher price that can serve as a good backup in case something goes out of stock.

 3How/When to Buy